phish108/autotag-action/README.md

-# autotag-action
+# Autotag

 A lightning fast autotagger for `semver`-tagging.
+It helps you to stay on top of your release management and release your code quickly and often through GitHub's tag-based release functions just by pushing to your repository.

-This action scans the commit messages for fixed issues and semver changes.
-If a commit message fixes an issue, `autotag-action` will check wether the issue was labled as an *enhancement* that triggers a `minor` release, or a bug fix that will be treated as a `patch`.
+This action scans your commit messages for fixed issues and semver changes.
+Use `#major`, `#minor`, or `#patch` tags in your commit messages and autotagger will increase your version tags accordingly.
+You can suppress imediate autotagging with `#wip` tags in your commit messages.
+If a commit message fixes an issue (using `fixes #issuenbr` style messages), then `autotag-action` will check wether the corresponding issue was labled as `enhancement` that triggers a `minor` release, or a bug fix that will be treated as a `patch`. `autotag-action` also supports prereleases for non-release branches and custom tags.

 This action has been inspired by [anothrNick/github-tag-action](/anothrNick/github-tag-action), but is written completely in javascript and runs directly within the runner.